Brick-Studios/BeastArena/README.md

 - Spaces after every operator
 `13 + 37` instead of `13+37`

-- Use tabs to indent your code, the tabs must be the same as 4 spaces.
+- Indent your code with 4 spaces.

 - Curly braces on a seperate line, except if the code inside the block is only one line.
 So both